inworld-ai/runtime-comic-generator/README.md

 INWORLD_API_KEY=456
 ```

-To properly install dependencies, navigate to the base directory and run `yarn`, followed by `yarn start`.
+To properly install dependencies, navigate to the base directory and run `yarn`.
+Run `yarn start` to start the app.

 ## Architecture Overview